-The University of Bristol Transport Plan was officially adopted in the autumn of 1999 because of the problems detailed below.
-There were simply too many cars chasing too few spaces with 3,500 staff in central Bristol vying for 1100 car parking spaces.
+The previous Staff Travel Plan was officially adopted in 1999 and governed by the Travel to Work Implementation Group (TWIG).
+It was developed as there were simply too many cars chasing too few spaces with 3,500 staff in central Bristol vying for 1100 car parking spaces.
 (These figures exclude students who are not allowed to park on the main University precinct.)
 This situation was exacerbated with the continuing erosion of parking spaces due to building developments on existing car parks.

 The previous Student Travel Plan was officially adopted in 2009 as it was clear that student travel requirements were different to that of staff.

 The current Combined Staff and Student Travel Plan (PDF, 1,104kB) was adopted in 2014.
 With the establishment of a new Strategic Transport Group, whose role is to approve and review a Transport Plan for the University covering all locations and both staff and students, focusing on the key transport issues that affect the University’s strategic aims, an opportunity presented itself to amalgamate the previously separate travel plans into a combined staff and student travel plan.
 This plan retains, for the most part, the content of the previously separate staff and student travel plans, including the respective action plans and will be subject to annual review.
 It should be regarded as a modest update to bring up to date any relevant information and actions and will be subject to more detailed review once the wider impacts detailed below are clearly understood.

 There are number of current University-led and external projects that may significantly impact on the future content of the University’s travel plan.
 At this stage, the outcomes of these projects remain unclear and it is therefore prudent to complete a full review of this travel plan once sufficient information is available.
 The travel plan review is programmed for the 2015/2016 academic year.
 By this time the outcomes of the projects below will be known.

 • Comprehensive parking review